trungnnguyen/syllabus/assignments.md

   * Here are the instructions for [Project 1](project1.pdf).
 It is a group assignment, so form a teams and sign up for a project repository [here](https://classroom.github.com/group-assignment-invitations/2b0d0bba21396780cc7aed9dec6937a8).

   * The deadline for submission of your work is April 18th.
-I strongly recommend finishing a draft report a week earlier and send it to me for feedback.
+I strongly recommend finishing a draft report a week earlier and sending it to me for feedback.